KHDX

-KHDX (93.1 FM) is the student-operated radio station at Hendrix College in Conway, Arkansas, United States.
+KHDX (93.1 FM) is the student-run radio station at Hendrix College in Conway, Arkansas, United States.
 The station and the FCC license belong to the college.

 Facility

 In January 2010, KHDX moved from its long-time home in now-closed Hulen Hall to the college's new Student Life and Technology Center.
 Because the antenna height was increased, at that time the FCC required the station to lower its power output from 8 watts to 5 watts to compensate for what would have otherwise been an increase in the station's service area.